koussay183/Landing-Page-For-TOH/README.md

 # Landing Page For TOH
-Simple Landing Page For a Watch i've called TOH . i Used Simple HTML CSS JS + JQuery  To Build It .
+Simple Landing Page For a Watch i've called TOH . i Used Simple HTML SCSS JS + JQuery  To Build It .